Our Curriculum Vision

 Curriculum Aims:

-- Providing the knowledge, concepts, skills and attitudes embodied within the National Curriculum as a basis for the educational development of children.
+- Provide the knowledge, concepts, skills and attitudes embodied within the National Curriculum as a basis for the educational development of all children

-- Giving our children a deep body of knowledge intertwined with ensuring skills are reinforced throughout.
+- Give our children a deep body of knowledge along with the skills they need to recall and apply their developing understanding.

 Curriculum Intent